 Hospice of Santa Barbara serves not just for those facing terminal and chronic illness, but also provides support to their families.
 Many of the programs at the organization are built for children struggling with the impending or recent passing of a family member.
 Kenny Slaught notes that about 20 percent of children experience the death of a loved one prior to turning 18, and one in 20 children facing the death of one or both parents before prior to adulthood.
 Hospice of Santa Barbara has been working to provide individuals in these situations with complimentary support via numerous programs and help these individuals cope with grief so they can avoid or mitigate depression, anxiety, and post-traumatic stress disorder (PTSD).

-Going nearly a century back, famous architect George Washington Smith kicked off the California movement of Spanish Colonial revival.
-Smith dropped out of Harvard.
-He eventually worked as a bond trader.
-After becoming a successful businessman, he relocated to Santa Barbara for the relaxing lifestyle and planned to work on his painting habits.
-But he was surprised when he learned that the city was enchanted by the house he had designed, urging him to continue crafting architectural works for many Californians.
-He brought authentic materials from Spain to pursue both new and old world styles.
-Today Smith’s structures are appreciated and enjoyed for their structural beauty and complex look, and he is remembered as a founding father in Santa Barbara.
-Many generations of architects have followed his artistic path, with Kenny Slaught appreciating the sharp eye and attention to detail one must possess to create structures of such renown.
+Going back nearly a century, famous architect George Washington Smith kicked off the California movement of Spanish Colonial revival.
+Smith was an individual who dropped out of Harvard to eventually work as a bond trader.
+After becoming a successful businessman, he moved to Santa Barbara to find a relaxing lifestyle and planning to work on his painting habits.
+But he was surprised when he learned that the city was fascinated by the house he had designed, urging him to continue crafting architectural works for many Californians.
+He imported authentic materials from Spain covering new and old world styles.
+Today Smith’s structures are much appreciated and enjoyed for their structural beauty and complex design, and he is remembered as a founding father of Santa Barbara.
+Many generations of architects have followed his artistic lead, and Kenny Slaught appreciates the sharp eye and attention to detail one must possess to craft structures of such renown.

-Kenny Slaught explains that Hospice of Santa Barbara provides a variety of services both to individuals facing terminal and chronic illness, as well as their loved ones.
-Many of the programs at the organization are aimed at the needs of children as they struggle with the impending or recent death of a close family member or acquaintence.
+Kenny Slaught explains that Hospice of Santa Barbara provides a compassionate care services both to individuals facing terminal and chronic illness, as well as their loved ones.
+Many of the programs at the organization are directed at the needs of children as they struggle with the impending or recent death of a close family member.
 About 20 percent of children experience the passing of a loved one before they turn 18, and one in 20 children must face the loss of one or both parents during their childhood.
-Hospice of Santa Barbara provides individuals in these situations with free support programs to help them cope with grief to avoid or mitigate depression, anxiety, and post-traumatic stress disorder (PTSD).
+Hospice of Santa Barbara provides individuals in these situations with free support programs to help them cope with grief to avoid or mediate depression, anxiety, and post-traumatic stress disorder (PTSD).